Electrostatics/APBS_Sphinx/prototype/README.md

 *Check the README file in the Geoflow/src directory if building on Windows or OSX*

 ## Testing the Beast
 We are currently using Nose to run the unit tests.
 From the `prototype` directory just run `nosetests`.
-Note that you'll need the appropriate version for Python 3.
-In my case (OS X using homebrew) I have to type `nosetests-3.4` in the `<sphinx_repo>/prototype` directory.

 ## Running the Beast
 From `<sphinx_repo>/prototype` try this: